CumulusNetworks/docs/content/cumulus-linux-518/Whats-New/_index.md

 - For a list of open and fixed issues in Cumulus Linux 5.18, see the {{<link title="Cumulus Linux 5.18 Release Notes" text="Cumulus Linux 5.18 Release Notes">}}.
 - To upgrade to Cumulus Linux 5.18, first check the {{<link title="#release-considerations" text="Release Considerations">}} below, then follow the steps in {{<link url="Upgrading-Cumulus-Linux">}}.

+## What's New in Cumulus Linux 5.18.2

+Cumulus Linux 5.18.2 provides bug fixes and the following new feature:

+- Improvements to {{<link url="Quality-of-Service/#pfc-watchdog" text="PFC watchdog">}} deadlock detection

+You can upgrade to 5.18.8 from the following versions using optimized image upgrade, package upgrade, and ONIE image install with the -t option to migrate your configuration:
+- 5.16.0, 5.16.1, 5.16.3, 5.16.5, 5.16.6, 5.16.7, 5.16.8
+- 5.17.0
+- 5.18.0, 5.18.1

 ## What's New in Cumulus Linux 5.18.1

 {{%notice note%}}